Lightning-AI/litgpt/README.md

 &nbsp;

 ###  Use an LLM for inference
-Use LLMs for inference to test its chatting capabilities, run evaluations, or extract embeddings, etc...
+Use LLMs for inference to test its chatting capabilities, run evaluations, or extract embeddings, etc.
 Here's an example showing how to use the Phi-2 LLM.

 <a target="_blank" href="https://lightning.ai/lightning-ai/studios/litgpt-chat">